melina20/gametrade/README.md

   - Total completed transactions,
   - Feedback of the users and be able to edit/delete inappropriate feedback

-## The project is under implementation.
+## The project is under development.